huangd1999/AgentCoder/README.md

 ```
 These scripts will execute the generated test cases against the code and provide feedback to the programmer agent for iterative code refinement.

-Note: The MBPP dataset has a slightly different format compared to HumanEval.
-Therefore, separate files (`test_executor_mbpp.py` and `programmer_mbpp.py`) are provided for execution, while `test_designer.py` remains the same for both datasets.

 ## Contributions